Islandora/islandora_solr_facet_pages/README.txt

 Instructions
 ------------
-Navigate to admin/settings/islandora_solr_search/facet_pages for configuration.
+- Navigate to admin/settings/islandora_solr_search/facet_pages for configuration.
-Fill out a solr field, title and path to define a page.
+- Fill out a solr field, title and path to define a page.
-The pages are located at /browse/{your-path}
+The pages are located at /browse/{your-path} and there is a block available which contains a list of links to all configured facet pages.

 Theming